Think about the last time you taught someone something difficult. Did you just tell them what to do, or did you show them how it’s done?

 Cresta captures the expertise of your best agents and distributes it across your entire team.
 Cresta’s AI observes expert agent behavior, identifies high-leverage actions, and weighs the rewards of each action based on prior outcomes.
 Actions with the highest values are converted into suggestions and shared with the rest of the team at the right moment.
 It’s as if every agent is your best agent.

 By helping agents expertly navigate customer interactions, Cresta has been able to close the 3x performance gap between the lowest and highest performing agents.

 For the enterprise, Cresta’s impact is immediate.
 Large enterprise sales teams with hundreds of agents currently use Cresta to capture expert behavior and dramatically increase revenue, improve conversion, and accelerate agent on-boarding.
 By helping agents expertly navigate customer interactions, Cresta has been able to close the 3x performance gap between the lowest and highest performing agents.

 This is the foundation of our work at Cresta — and sales is just the beginning.
 Across every company, there exists expertise locked away in many different domains.
 We are moving towards a world where observation trumps codification.
 With enough examples of how experts have accomplished desired outcomes, we leave it to our neural network to decide the best way of achieving them.
 This is what makes Cresta unique as we work to deliver partially automated, highly intelligent work experiences in any domain.

-We are absolutely excited for the road ahead!
-If you are interested building systems that learn by example, please consider applying for a role on our team!
+We are absolutely excited about the road ahead!
+If you are interested in building systems that learn by example, please consider applying for a role on our team!